 - the Fizeau transmission curves are pre-calculated and stored in a look-up table (one for each ACCD bin). - the rangebin and atmospheric database files are read - if needed the input los wind is calculated from the u,v,w wind components using a fixed incidence angle of $37.5^{\circ}$ , using eq.
-11 defined on page 45.
+11 defined on page 53.
 Also an azimuth angle of $45^{\circ}$ is assumed, this is needed since the simulation does not implement an orbit calculation.
 All simulations described in section 3 have been run using LOS winds as input and output.
 To keep the program simple, no LOS to HLOS conversion was implemented.
 Note that some atmospheric database files directly specify the HLOS value at the location of the u component.
-This is signaled to the software by setting the v component to the missing indicator. - the error multiplier method is applied independently on the u and v component profiles to increase the wind shear - the vertical shear in horizontal wind velocity and optical properties are calculated from the input atmosphere
+This is signaled to the software by setting the v component to the missing indicator.

 &lt;sup>1It was delivered on 12-Jun-2009.
-See the eRoom folder: AEOLUS > UPLOAD\ECMWF > L2BP\Release1.41\20090612 The database is packed into a single tar file named atm\database.1.6.tar.gz (size: 585 MB) It was delivered on 21-Aug-2008, and is available from the L1B ftp server: ftp.aeolus.esa.int path /home/aeolus-l1bp/to\estec.
+See the eRoom folder: AEOLUS > UPLOAD\ECMWF > L2BP\Release1.41\20090612 $^{2}$ The database is packed into a single tar file named atm\database.
+1.6. tar.gz (size: 585 MB) It was delivered on 21-Aug-2008, and is available from the L1B ftp server: ftp.aeolus.esa.int path /home/aeolus-l1bp/to\estec.

-$^{3}$ Note that the current E2S v2.08 does not store these results, but in stead it re-calculates the transmission curves again for each measurement.
+&lt;sup>3Note that the current E2S v2.08 does not store these results, but in stead it re-calculates the transmission curves again for each measurement.
 This is a significant waste of computing power, since these curves remain constant during a simulated experiment.